dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 For any given network element, the capabilities list MAY include all potential capabilities advertised by the vendor, and MUST include those for which the network operator holds a valid entitlement—whether active or not.

+(LLM: as described before, in the simple case, a vendor might just follow convention to describe capabilities such as Advanced services, this should be hinted but not overall PUSH in the draft as something recommended..
+The model class systme will allow it to also link to other models with a more descriptive ifnormation of capaiblities. )

 The capabilities of an inventoried network element may be restricted based on the availability of proper entitlements.
 An entitlement manager might be interested in the capabilities available to be used on the network elements, and the capabilities that are currently available.
 The model includes this information by means of the "supporting entitlements" list, which references locally installed entitlements and includes potential restrictions related to the status of the entitlement.
 This allows organizations to monitor entitlement usage and avoid misconfigurations or exceeding permitted capability limits.

 ## Entitlements